datatravelandexperiments/fna/doc/fna.md

 It is not an error for keys not to be present.
 The complement of `delete` is `extract`.

+#### compare

+`compare`

+Print the original file name from a `file` command and current encoded file name, if they differ.
+Encodes using the current active encoder.
+This can be used as a ‘dry run’ for `rename`.

 #### dir

 `dir` _directory_